bbc/tams/docs/adr/0035-fine-grained-auth.md

 * Good, because it can be implemented with minimal changes to the API specification
 * Good, because it provides control over different representations of media
-* Neutral, because it enables direct control of access to segments of flow timelines
+* Good, because it enables direct control of access to segments of flow timelines
+  * Note that segments may contain multiple video frames/audio samples etc
-  * Allowing direct sub-segment access control would require significant modification
+  * Allowing direct sub-segment access control would require significant further modification
 * Bad, because it requires significant amounts of additional data to be stored in/alongside the API

 ### Option 1d: Granularity of auth - Object